 Conclusion

-Most surgical technologists are trained at an accredited vocational program and follow an accredited curriculum.
+Most surgical technologists are trained at an accredited vocational programs and follow an accredited curriculum.

 After obtaining certification, they typically work in a hospital or surgery center.